ofevie/RepData_PeerAssessment1/PA1_template.md

 <img src="PA1_template_files/figure-html/histogramtotalsteps2-1.png" title="" alt="" style="display: block; margin: auto;" />

-Truthfully, I cannot see the difference before and after imputing the missing values.
-I would like to compare the two histograms and I like the aesthetics of the package "ggplot2".
+Truthfully, I see some of the difference before and after imputing the missing values, but I would like to compare the two histograms and I like the aesthetics of the package "ggplot2".
 I found this solution on how to use the histograms [here](http://stackoverflow.com/questions/3541713/how-to-plot-two-histograms-together-in-r).

 ```r